What do you need to know about the DivideBuy data breach?

 Upon discovering the breach, DivideBuy collaborated with external security specialists to ensure customer data was protected and to prevent future incidents.
 As part of its response, the company offered a 12-month subscription to TrueIdentity, a credit monitoring service, for all impacted individuals.
 This service helps users monitor their credit files for unusual or suspicious activity.

-Making a DivideBuy data breach claim
+Can you make a DivideBuy data breach claim?

 If DivideBuy informed you that your personal data was involved in this breach, you could be due compensation.
-Our simple eligibility checker provides instant clarity.
-Answer a few straightforward questions, and you’ll know if you could qualify for a DivideBuy data breach group action claim.

 You may also like: